dashingsoft/pyarmor/docs/questions.rst

 Marshal loads failed when running xxx.py
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-1. Check whether the version of Python to run obfuscated scripts is
+1. Check whether the version of Python to run obfuscated scripts is same as the
-   same as the version of Python to obfuscate script
+   version of Python to obfuscate script

 2. Run obfuscated script by `python -d` to show more error message.

-3. Be sure the capsule used to generated the license file is same as
+3. Be sure the capsule used to generated the license file is same as the capsule
-   the capsule used to obfuscate the scripts.
-The filename of the
+   used to obfuscate the scripts.
+The filename of the capsule will be shown in
-   capsule will be shown in the console when the command is running.
+   the console when the command is running.

+4. For cross platform obfuscation, make sure the dynamic library feature is set
+   correctly, refer to :ref:`Obfuscating scripts with different features`

 _pytransform can not be loaded twice
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~